K pop supernova

 SNSD

-My dalliance wth K pop might have ended there, but not long after Gangnam Style came out, my work colleague Levon (who had introduced me to Gangnam Style) turned me on to SNSD’s Flower Power, changing the course of my life (in a really really small way).
+My interest in K pop might have ended there, but not long after Gangnam Style came out, my work colleague Levon (who had introduced me to Gangnam Style) turned me on to SNSD’s Flower Power.

 SNSD (or Girl’s Generation, to less refined folk) was the flagship nine-piece girl group managed by K pop powerhouse SM Entertainment (think Motown but in Seoul rather than Detroit).
-I’m attracted to Flower Power because, to me it has the same urgent feel of the KLF’s venerable warhorse What Time is Love?, and I like the idea of SNSD joining the JAMs.
+Flower Power was a revelation because heretofore the girl group K-pop I had heard was a bit too girlie - not quite as sickly as Jpop, but, not far off.
+By contrast, Flower Power had the same urgent feel of the KLF’s venerable acid house warhorse What Time is Love?, and I quite liked the idea of SNSD joining the JAMs.
 Unfortunately none of SNSD’s other singles have the same intensity, though I’m quite fond of the pop charm of Mr Taxi and Run Devil Run.

 2NE1 & f(x)

-An archetype of This Sort of Song is 2NE1’s un-understated I am the Best.
-In the early 2010s girl groups didn’t produce many examples of this style of song, but there was an exception: f(x), the younger stablemates of SNSD.
+The earliest example of This Sort of Song that I’m aware of is 2NE1’s un-understated I am the Best.
+In the early 2010s there was only one girl group who consistently produced EDM bangers: f(x), the younger stablemates of SNSD.
 A selection of their great dance songs includes NU ABO, Electric Shock, Rum Pum Pum Pum; and, perhaps best of them all, the apocalyptic Red Light.

 Though not quite in the category of high drama EDM songs that I enjoyed most, I also discovered more irreverant girl groups like Crayon Pop (the loopy Bar Bar Bar being their chief triumph) and the tongue-in-cheek Orange Caramel, who produced the wry disco number Catallena; and My Copycat, which sports a Where’s Wally-themed video.
 (My Copycat’s arrangment feels very close to We No Speak Americano, which makes me wonder if the title is an acknowledgement of its own derivativeness.
 Alternatively, there seems to be a whole genre of house beats over mid century latin jazz, so it’s hard to say.)
 In any event I can think of nothing that sums the Orange Caramel better than this performance of Catallena in which the girls sport drinks on their heads.